 For TRC, Xavier has cast the Broadway and National Tour Productions of Dear Evan Hansen and The Phantom Of The Opera, the national tour of CATS and the world premiere production of Kiss My Aztec! at Berkeley Rep and La Jolla Playhouse.
 His next projects are the world premiere of The Outsiders, set to premiere at The Goodman Theater and The Gardens of Anuncia, set to premiere at The Old Globe.

-Xavier is a proud member of the Casting Society of America.
-He has been nominated for two Artios Awards for his work as a Casting Associate on the Dear Evan Hansen National Tour and the Off-Broadway production of Clueless, the Musical.
+Xavier is a proud member of the Casting Society.
+He is the recipient of the 2022 Artios Associate Spotlight Award and has been nominated for two Artios Awards for his work as a Casting Associate on the Dear Evan Hansen National Tour and the Off-Broadway production of Clueless, the Musical.

-A native of Southern California, Kevin is a proud graduate of the Orange County School of the Arts in Santa Ana, CA, and earned his BFA from New York University’s Tisch School of the Arts.
+Originally from Southern California, Kevin is a proud graduate of the Orange County School of the Arts in Santa Ana, CA, and earned his BFA from New York University’s Tisch School of the Arts (CAP21).
+He is a member of the Casting Society of America and an Artios Award winner.
+Kevin has also served as a preliminary judge for The Jimmy Awards since 2021.